jcamach2/asst1/README.md

   is the speedup due to SIMD parallelization?
 What is the speedup due to multi-core parallelization?
 2. Modify the contents of the array values to improve the relative speedup of the ISPC implementations.
-Describe a very-good-case input that maximizes speedup over the sequential version and report the resulting speedup achieved (for both the with- and without-tasks ISPC implementations).
+Describe a very-good-case input that __maximizes speedup over the sequential version of the code__ and report the resulting speedup achieved (for both the with- and without-tasks ISPC implementations).
 Does your modification improve SIMD speedup?
   Does it improve multi-core speedup (i.e., the benefit of moving from ISPC without-tasks to ISPC with tasks)?
 Please explain why.
 3. Construct a very-bad-case input for `sqrt` that __minimizes speedup for ISPC with no tasks__.
 Describe this input, describe why you chose it, and report the resulting relative performance of the ISPC implementations.
 What is the reason for the loss in efficiency?
     __(keep in mind we are using the `--target=avx2` option for ISPC, which generates 8-wide SIMD instructions)__.